absmohamed/JS-intro/Node_Express/Node_Express.md

 });
 ```

-If we search through the output in the terminal window there is no property holding the name we just through with the request.
+If we search through the output in the terminal window there is no property holding the name we sent through to add a student.
 That is because at the moment the body information of the request is in the form of a stream.
 Now if we really wanted to we could convert this stream to actual usable data ourselves but with express’ concept of middleware we don’t have to!

 Lets install the body-parser middleware.